saboteur-team/docs/docs/game/formats/luap.md

 `LuaScripts.luap` contains compiled lua scripts containing the game logic.
 On the PC version, you can find this file at `(Game Root)\LuaScripts.luap`.

+The path and name Crcs are easy to calculate.
+Let's say the file to be included in the package is: `Scripts\Experimental\AttackAction.lua`.
+The compiled version of it is at the same path, but with the extension `luac`.
+To calculate the path Crc, the prefix `d:\` must be prepended to that path.
+So the path Crc will be calculated from: `d:\Scripts\Experimental\AttackAction.luac`.

+The name Crc is easier, that is calculated from the file name without extension.
+In the above example: `AttackAction`.

+Size and size2 seems to be the same, no idea why is there two sizes currently.

 ## [Kaitai](http://kaitai.io/) Formats

 ### PC